Get a surveyor

 Opinions vary.
 There are moorings available in most parts of the country.
 We suggest working out where you want to keep your boat, but don't commit till you've actually bought it.

-You can look at the British Marine Federation site for information on contracts to protect your rights.
+You can look at the British Marine site for information on contracts to protect your rights.
 Don't pay more than a modest amount in advance; your stage payments should be after stated points have been reached and never for more than the value of work actually done.

 If you are thinking of living afloat for the first time, the Residential Boat Owners Association does an excellent guide to approaching all the tricky realities as well as the joys of an itinerant life.
-We stock this in our shop.